 Stay Connected to Meetings!

-12 step programs such as AA, and Al-Anon are great at providing support since the risk of relapse is high around the holidays.
+12 step programs such as AA, and Al-Anon provide lots of support since the risk of relapse is high around the holidays.
 Alcoholics Anonymous helps those wanting to get or stay sober, and Al-Anon gives support to the families and friends.

-These meetings provide a much needed safety net during when dealing with family and the added pressure to drink is a bad combination.
-Throw in unpleasant memories and adjusting to the holidays sober is a huge adjustment.
+These meetings provide a much needed safety net when dealing with the challenging associated with the festivities.
+The added pressure to drink is a bad combination.
+Unpleasant memories and reminders of loss makes the holidays extra challenging.

 Prioritize Your Recovery & Pick Wisely

 Planning out the holidays is the first step.
 Just because you've always gone to Aunt Mary's for Thanksgiving doesn't mean you have to this year.
 Recovery is about choices.
-You may feel obligated to go to family events and try to act like nothing has changed.
+You may feel obligated to be with family and act like nothing has changed.
 But everything has!

-I'm not suggesting to avoid family gatherings.
-It's learning how to recognize high risk situations and plan accordingly.
-You have to decide what events you can handle and which ones are too overwhelming.
-This is an important decision to bring to your Higher Power and talking it over with your sponsor helps.
+Decide what events you can handle and which ones are too overwhelming.
+Asking for guidance from your Higher Power and talking it over with your sponsor helps.
 Once you've made a plan, sandwich the holidays with meetings.

 There will be times in your recovery when you can't go to meetings.
-You have to work late or you're sick.
+You might have to work late or you get sick.
 Recovery podcasts can supplement - not replace meetings own a pinch.
 These podcasts can make you feel instantly contented to your program when you're starting to sink emotionally.
 Check out Sobriety First and Stories of Recovery for a variety of recovery podcasts.
 There are several in iTunes too.

 Manage Your Relapse Triggers

-Knowing the situations that could trigger a relapse is important.
+Knowing which situations trigger a relapse is important.
 If you have relapsed before, write out what was happening at the time that may have contributed to it.
 You can always learn from a slip if you’re willing to dissect what went wrong.
-That way the slip serves a valuable lesson.
+That way the slip serves as a valuable lesson.

 Knowing what your triggers are ahead of time gives you a fighting start.
 Here are some common triggers: